-If all goes well, when the data is finished loading, the main draw window should update and show the plots for the first GUI window specified in the TGD file.
-Other windows saved in the TGD file should be accessible through the "Window" dropdown menu button.
+If all goes well, when the data is finished loading, the main draw window should update and show the plots for the first GUI page specified in the TGD file.
+Other pages saved in the TGD file should be accessible through the "Pages" drop-down menu button.
 Any errors detected while parsing the XML file or loading the data will be reported by a pop-up error dialog, or a message in the status area at the bottom of the main GUI window.

-6.3.2 Save THEMIS Document
+3.3.2 Save THEMIS Document

-Please refer to the caveats in section 6.3.1 regarding what is and is not represented in the THEMIS GUI Document format, particularly regarding coordinate transforms, data processing operations, and operations performed outside of the THEMIS GUI.
+Please refer to the caveats in Section 3.3.1 regarding what is and is not represented in the THEMIS GUI Document format, particularly regarding operations performed outside of the THEMIS GUI.
 We recommend a workflow something like this:

-- Use the "Load THEMIS Data" dialog to load the all the data you want to work with - Use the "Window" menu and "Graph->Plot/Layout options..." dialog to create some plots - Use "Save THEMIS Document" to save the window configuration, plot properties, and loaded data call sequence information, creating a "checkpoint" that can easily be restored later - Perform any other manipulations (coordinate transforms, data processing routines, non-GUI operations), and be prepared to repeat them after opening the TGD file at some later time to restore the check pointed GUI configuration.
+- Use the "Load THEMIS Data" dialog to load the all the data you want to work with - Use the "Window" menu and "Graph->Plot/Layout options..." dialog to create some plots - Use "Save THEMIS Document" to save the window configuration, plot properties, and loaded data call sequence information, creating a "checkpoint" that can easily be restored later - Perform any other manipulations (e.g. non-GUI operations), and be prepared to repeat them after opening the TGD file at some later time to restore the check pointed GUI configuration.